LBHackney-IT/Data-Platform-Playbook/docs/playbook/exporting-snapshot-to-landing-zone.md

 ---
-title: Exporting snapshot to s3
+title: Exporting database snapshot to the Data Platform Landing Zone
-description: "Exporting a snapshot of an rds instance to the DataPlatform landing zone"
+description: "Exporting a snapshot of an rds instance in AWS to the DataPlatform landing zone"
 layout: playbook_js
 tags: playbook
 ---

-This guide explains the process of ingesting data from a RDS instance in the AWS API accounts to the DataPlatform landing zone.
+This guide explains the process of ingesting data from a RDS instance in the AWS API accounts to the DataPlatform landing zone by creating db snapshots.

 ## Add rds instance id to the environment variables